on the cheap and sleazy side (www.cheapandsleazy.net)

 As for costs, that will vary, depending on which school you end up attending.
 Simply Steno is one of the least expensive at approximately $5,000 -- but I should mention that you will need to go through Theory (that's the "foreign language" bit I mentioned earlier) before you can attend Simply Steno.

-Fortunately, Simply Steno has formed a partnership with the lady that wrote the StarTran theory (http://www.startran.com), so you can go from theory to the end of your training for about $5,000.
+Fortunately, Simply Steno has formed a partnership with the woman that wrote the StarTran theory (http://www.startran.com), so you can go from theory to the end of your training for about $5,000.

 There's also another school that costs the same called Court Reporting at Home (http://www.courtreportingathome.com).